-While multiple sclerosis (MS) patients may continue working for years after their diagnosis, the disease is often aggravated by stress.
+While MS patients may continue working with multiple sclerosis for years after their diagnosis, the disease is often aggravated by stress.
 Both mental and physical labor can bring on physical symptoms, making it nearly impossible to tell when the benefits of working outweigh the problems caused by your job.

-In addition to pain, immobility, and other physical symptoms, MS sufferers commonly experience mental changes caused by chronic illness, side effects of medications, frustration with their limitations, or even the condition itself.
+In addition to pain, immobility, and other physical symptoms, MS sufferers commonly experience mental changes caused by chronic illness, side effects of medications, frustration with their limitations, or even the condition itself, making it harder to keep working with multiple sclerosis.
 Patients may suffer mood changes, confusion, irritability, and forgetfulness.
 In addition, many people struggle with extreme fatigue and the need to rest for long periods.

 If you are experiencing cognitive or emotional changes as a result of MS, you may be eligible for Social Security disability payments.
-The Social Security Administration (SSA) will evaluate your ability to work despite your condition.
+The Social Security Administration (SSA) will evaluate your ability to keep working with multiple sclerosis despite your condition.
 This is called your residual functional capacity (RFC).
 Your RFC for mental side effects may include your:

 - Cognitive capacity.
 Memory loss and lack of concentration are common in MS patients, so you should outline any limitations you have experienced in your ability to remember, understand, and carry out instructions.
 If you have difficulty sleeping or are so tired that you have difficulty finishing tasks, your sleep disturbances and fatigue may qualify you for benefits.